datopian/ckan-client-guide/README.md

 client = Client(endpoint, token, org_name)
 ```

- We will also use the Frictionless library in what follows:
+ We will also use the Frictionless library in what follows for abstracting loading files and datasets from disk:

 ```
-from ckanclient import f11s
+import {frictionless-lib-for-your-language} as f11s
 ```

 ### Upload a resource (file) (and implicitly create a new Dataset)